 Dr Clare Mills @Clare_CFG

 Measuring the impact of internal communications – back to basics

 In this session, Noha brings you back to basics with a super practical talk on measuring the impact of internal communications.
 You’ll learn about:

 Mind: the role of engagement during periods of change

 Mind is undergoing a huge period of change.
 With the launch of its new strategy, the organisation has taken on three ambitious strategic development priorities: becoming an anti-racist organisation; supporting young people and fighting for people in poverty.
 It is also moving to hybrid working model, developing a digital transformation strategy and a people strategy.
 To succeed, each of these priorities will represent a major change in the way they operate.
 At every stage in the process, internal comms plays a pivotal role in bringing staff along.
 Everybody has a role in creating change and that means developing a shared vision and delivery plan.
 This doesn’t just mean communicating clearly, but it also means listening to staff and creating a genuine dialogue.
-Come and hear about Mind’s change journey and they’ll share what they’ve learnt (and are still learning!) about the crucial role of staff engagement along the way.
+Hear about Mind’s change journey as they share what they’ve learned (and are still learning!) about the crucial role of staff engagement along the way.

 Creating a team of engagement champions

 Smart Pension was named one of the UK’s Best Workplaces for large companies in 2022 and one of the UK’s Best Workplaces for Wellbeing in 2022, and there’s a lot we can learn from their internal comms experience.
-In this session, you’ll learn how Nicki created a team of engagement champions and is working with them to develop, shape and deliver an impactful communication strategy.
-Nicki will also share how your champions can help increase colleague engagement and promote an inclusive and equitable culture too.
+In this session, you’ll learn how Nicki created a team of engagement champions and worked with them to develop, shape and deliver an impactful communication strategy.
+Nicki also shares how your champions can help increase colleague engagement and promote an inclusive and equitable culture too.